 This part is important: when colleges adopt a test-optional admission policy, they will look even more closely at your transcript: not only the grades you earned in all of your courses, but also the classes you chose to take, in the context of what was available to you.

 They’ll see from your school profile which advanced classes are offered, and sometimes, the grade or GPA distribution within your class.
 Some profiles show what percentage of your class has an A average, a B average, and lower, which tells them if there’s a problem with grade inflation at your school.

 Students with a strong grades and rigor on their transcript do well in a test-optional situation.

 - Students who have learning challenges, such as dyslexia, ADD, processing issues, testing anxiety, or any other specialized situation can benefit from test-optional admissions, because their scores often do not correlate as closely with their academic performance in school.

 - Students who have very strong grades but for some reason, don’t test as strongly.
 Test-optional policies are less helpful to students who have mid-range grades, like Bs and Cs.
 Students with low grades but high test scores are showing colleges that they’re smart but didn’t really apply themselves in school – not ideal for most colleges who are looking for students who want to succeed.

 What do college admission officers think about test scores?

-Because many of us have been conditioned to think that higher scores are automatically better – even if we’re talking about a 50-point difference in test scores – it’s important for you to understand the mindset of the people making admission decisions and policy, and why they consider moving their colleges to test-optional:
+Because many of us have been conditioned to think that higher scores mean you’re smarter – even if we’re talking about a 50-point difference in test scores – it’s important for you to understand the mindset of the people making admission decisions and policy, and why many colleges have made the switch, sometimes permanent, to test-optional:

 “I don’t care that your best friend or the guy in your math class got a perfect score.
 I don’t admit test scores, I admit people.
 In a holistic process we see test scores, but we see so much more.
 Don’t distill yourself to one number.
 I don’t and neither should you.”